Mafatihul/HarmonyGuard/README.md

-# Hate Speech Detection App
+# Harmony Guard - Hate Speech Detection App
 > A brief description of what this project does and who it's for

 ### CH2-PS443 TEAM